Do you read me?

 The new year is born of these hopes;

-that secures our futures, just as much
+that secures our futures, playing her part

 Friendly disregard.